Walking Via Podiensis

 The walking from Le Sauvage to St Alban is most enjoyable: the St Roch shrine, the church at St Roch and the descent to St Alban.
 Unfortunately, St Alban itself is a rather characterless place named after ‘Albanus’, the first English Christian martyr decapitated for sheltering a fugitive priest.
-Otherwise noted as a sanctuary for Lozere’s mentally ill, we collect you from, and return you to, the town the next morning – and be prepared to be spoiled rotten over-night in the exquisite ambiance of rural Lozere: spa, sauna, palatial rooms and a gourmet evening meal hosted by a caring and considerate couple who instinctively know how to make you feel most welcome.
+It is otherwise noted as a sanctuary for Lozere’s mentally ill.

 St-Alban-sur-Limagnole to Aumont-Aubrac is a shortish day, but one that offers plentiful options to eat and meet en route as well as plenty of chill-out time on arrival in Aumont-Aubrac, a very pleasant market town where both our accommodation options [hotel or chambres d’hotes-led] offer a great stop-over in their own right.

-We leave Aumont-Aubrac on a trademark sandy trail passing between barbed-wire fencing and enjoy sweeping views across the rolling landscape before coffee and a toilet stop beckons at Les Quatre Chemins.
-Back on ‘le sentier,’ I enjoyed the climb along a narrow passageway to the massive, smooth rock outcrop known locally as Roc des Loups or Wolves’ Rock – another fictitious allusion to the ‘Beast of Gevaudan’, although the size of the rock would give cover to any marauding being, beast or otherwise.
+The penultimate day of walking Via Podiensis sees us leave Aumont-Aubrac on a trademark sandy trail, with sweeping views across the rolling landscape.
+A coffee and a toilet stop beckons at Les Quatre Chemins before we are back on ‘le sentier.’
+I enjoyed the climb along a narrow passageway to the massive, smooth rock outcrop known locally as Roc des Loups or Wolves’ Rock – another fictitious allusion to the ‘Beast of Gevaudan’, although the size of the rock would give cover to any marauding being, beast or otherwise.

 We then descend through broom country to Riutord and walk a road that follows the course of the River Bès – a joy to behold, the river seems to meander so slowly you wonder whether the liquid has set.